 Instructions

-- To make the pastry dough, beat the egg in a large bowl and add in the baking soda, olive oil, wine or cider and salt.
+- Beat the egg in a large bowl and add in the baking soda, olive oil, cider, and salt.
+Gradually add enough flour to make a soft, but not sticky, dough.

-- To make the filling, heat about two tablespoons of olive oil in a heavy frying pan and cook the onions until soft and starting to caramelize.
-Add in the roasted red peppers and fry for another two minutes or so, and then add the tomato sauce.
+- Heat two tablespoons of olive oil in a heavy frying pan set over medium heat.
+Cook the onions until they are soft and starting to caramelize.
+Add the roasted red peppers and fry for a couple minutes, then add the tomato sauce.

-- Lower the heat to a slow simmer and cook for about 15 minutes, stirring often.
+- Lower the heat to a slow simmer and cook for about 15 minutes, stirring frequently.

-- Beat the egg white and brush over the the dough.
+- Beat the egg white and brush it over the dough in the pan.
+Bake for 10 minutes, and then let cool for 10-15 minutes.

 Nutrition